 One of the first universities to introduce computer science into its curriculum - in 1957 - Bucknell continues its commitment to providing students with a state-of-the-art computer science curriculum.

 For students majoring in computer science there are three degree options--a bachelor of science in computer science and engineering in the College of Engineering, and both a bachelor of science in computer science and a bachelor of arts in computer science in the College of Arts and Sciences.
 A minor in computer science also is available.
 These degree options allow students to choose a program compatible with their curricular interests.

-Elective courses available in all programs allow students to choose from such topics as graphics, software engineering, distributed systems, computer networks, database management systems, functional programming, object-oriented languages, computer security, web retrieval, and new topics of current interest.
+Elective courses available in all programs allow students to choose from such topics as computer graphics, software engineering, distributed systems, computer networks, database management systems, functional programming, compiler optimization, computer security, bioinformatics, data mining, web retrieval, and new topics of current interest.